FlyAbove/Advanced-JavaScript-Bot/README.md

 # Discord JavaScript Bot
-An advanced discord bot made on Javascript with ❤ by FlyAbove
+An advanced discord bot coded on Javascript with ❤ by FlyAbove

 # About
 Node Version